ashtonjonesdev/prh-book-finder/README.md

     }
 ```

+**BONUS SECTION**

-C.  As a user I want to see an author's details and works if I tap an author's cell because I want to know more about the author and maybe read one of their books.
+**C.**  As a user I want to see an author's details and works if I tap an author's cell because I want to know more about the author and maybe read one of their books.

 *   **Acceptance Criteria**